mberk/rss-wwc-2023-prediction-competition/README.md

 ## Prizes

-* All winners will be invited to present their work at the 2023 RSS conference with reasonable expenses paid
+All winners will be invited to present their work at the [2023 RSS conference](https://rss.org.uk/training-events/conference-2023/) with reasonable expenses paid (courtesy of [Smartodds](https://www.smartodds.co.uk/), the sponsors of the competition)
-* All winners will receive an appropriately tacky trophy!

 ## Making a Submission